MediaComem/comem-archidep/ex/tcp.md

 $> nc O.P.Q.R 80
 ```

-Now, talk to the Google server, but not in English or French, in the [HTTP
+Now, talk to this Google server, but not in English or French, in the [HTTP
 protocol][http]:

 ```bash